Best Prime Day 2021 deals: Save on Apple gear and more - 9to5Mac

 Get 10% off Smart Home Cleaning Solutions from Dreametech w/ code DREAME925

 Dreametech develops innovative smart home cleaning appliances that make cleaning more convenient and improve users’ quality of life.
-On top of Dreame’s Prime Day deals, 9to5 readers get an exclusive 10% discount w/ code DREAME925 including the Dreame D9 Robot Vacuum $267 (Reg. $398.99) and the Dreame T20 Cordless Stick Vacuum $278 (Reg. $348.99).
+On top of Dreame’s Prime Day deals, 9to5 readers get an exclusive 10% discount w/ code DREAME925 including the Dreame D9 Robot Vacuum $267 (Reg. $398.99) and the Dreame T10 Cordless Stick Vacuum $197 (Reg. $298.99).

 Home Goods: